ogc1231/comprehensible-spanish-frontend/README.md

 For all testing, please refer to the [TESTING.md](TESTING.md) file.

 ## Deployment

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-**IMPORTANT:**
-- ⚠️ DO NOT update the environment variables to your own!
-These should NOT be included in this file; just demo values! ⚠️
-- ⚠️ DO NOT update the environment variables to your own!
-These should NOT be included in this file; just demo values! ⚠️
-- ⚠️ DO NOT update the environment variables to your own!
-These should NOT be included in this file; just demo values! ⚠️

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 The live deployed application can be found deployed on [Heroku](https://comp-spanish-frontend-811d88a7f64a.herokuapp.com).

-### ElephantSQL Database

-This project uses [ElephantSQL](https://www.elephantsql.com) for the PostgreSQL Database.

-To obtain your own Postgres Database, sign-up with your GitHub account, then follow these steps:
-- Click **Create New Instance** to start a new database.
-- Provide a name (this is commonly the name of the project: comprehensible-spanish-frontend).
-- Select the **Tiny Turtle (Free)** plan.
-- You can leave the **Tags** blank.
-- Select the **Region** and **Data Center** closest to you.
-- Once created, click on the new database name, where you can view the database URL and Password.

 ### Heroku Deployment
 This project uses [Heroku](https://www.heroku.com), a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.

 Deployment steps are as follows, after account setup: